avipars/Flipper-Combo/GPIO_BOARDS.md

     Pins:

-        Plugs into all 18 GPIO Pins and the board has the pins numbered accordingly
+        Plugs into all 18 GPIO Pins and the board has the pins numbered accordingly (ensure the numbers on the PCB are facing up)

         In practice, there are only visible traces to a subset of those (8 pins)